 Although our natural gas gathering systems are generally exempt from FERC regulation under the Natural Gas Act of 1938, FERC regulation still significantly affects our natural gas gathering business.
-In recent years, the FERC has pursued pro-competition policies in its regulation of interstate natural gas pipelines.
-If the FERC does not continue this approach, it could have an adverse effect on the rates we are able to charge in the future.
-In addition, our natural gas gathering operations could be adversely affected in the future should they become subject to the application of rates and services or if the states in which we operate adopt policies imposing more onerous regulation on gathering.
+Our natural gas gathering operations could be adversely affected in the future should they become subject to the application of federal regulation of rates and services or if the states in which we operate adopt policies imposing more onerous regulation on gathering.
 Additional rules and legislation pertaining to these matters are considered and adopted from time to time at both state and federal levels.
-We cannot predict what effect, if any, such regulatory changes and legislation might have on our operations, but we could be required to incur additional capital expenditures.
+We cannot predict what effect, if any, such regulatory changes and legislation might have on our operations or revenues.